mccright/PythonStuff/README.md

 ### http-response-codes
 * [http-response-codes](https://github.com/mccright/PythonStuff/blob/main/http-response-codes.py) is a CLI script that emits a list of all the http Codes from your current http module plus their short description & long description.
 I usually pipe its output through grep for the code I am trying to understand.
+I found that when troubleshooting people's cloud-hosted lambdas & functions I run into more *obscure* response codes and need to check their meaning.

 ### createRandomStrings.py